Changes to Horse Passport Legislation

 - Dartmoor ponies eligible for Heritage Trust List status (Passports with mauve covers)

-- Horses, Ponies, Donkeys and Mules of no known breeding and not eligible for entry into any Breed Society stud book (Passports will pink covers).
+- Horses, Ponies, Donkeys and Mules of no known breeding and not eligible for entry into any Breed Society stud book (Passports with pink covers).

 If you have purchased any animal with a Passport issued by the Dartmoor Pony Society (P.I.O.
 826021) with a pink or mauve cover the transfer of ownership fee is £15.00 (from 1st April 2014).
 Please make your cheque payable to Dartmoor Pony Society and send the passport to the Registered Office, Swn Yr Afon, Thornhill Road, Cwmgwili SA14 6PT.